Lebanon offers tempting opportunities when it comes to companies registration and formation.

-An S.A.R.L is founded by at least three partners and this number of partners can go up to 20.
+An S.A.R.L is founded by at least three partners and this number of partners can go from 1 up to 20.

 An LLC minimum capital is set at five million Lebanese Pounds (approximately USD 3,333), noting that contributions may be in-kind or in-cash.

 Since the company is of a limited liability, the partners are only liable to the amount of their contribution or parts to the company.